ahmad-galion/KT2-OptionalAndStreams/README.md

 # KT2-OptionalAndStreams

-Optional
-And it is very hard to avoid it without using too many null checks.
+hard to avoid it without using too many null checks.
 So, to overcome this, Java  has introduced a new class Optional in java.util package.
 It can help in writing a neat code without using too many null checks.
 By using Optional,

 Streams